arve0/master/thesis.md

 ### Sliding window filters
-Sliding window filters are similar to spatial filters in the sense that they look at neighboring pixels of a center pixel.
-The window will be all pixels sourrounding the center pixel defined by the size of the structuring element.
-A histogram of the values in the window are updated instead of doing computation directly with the values.
-The histogram is efficient updated by removing the values going out of the window and adding the values comming into the window when moving to the next pixel.
-The result is less strain on memory access when computing the result.
+A \kw{sliding window filter} is similar to a spatial filter in the sense that there is a center pixel and a neighborhood defined by a structuring element.
+The neighborhood is called a \kw{sliding window} as neighborhood is updated by removing values going out of the neighborhood and adding values coming into the neighborhood when moving to the next pixel.

+Typically the window is saved as a histogram instead of doing computation directly with the image values.
+Doing computation on the histogram can be more efficient for certain operations, as the image memory is accessed less often.

 ### Image registration